BBaysinger/bb-portfolio/README.md

 ---

+## 🚩 Not merely a portfolio: headline features

+This repo is an end‑to‑end system, not just a site.
+Beyond the UI work, it ships with batteries‑included DevOps and data tooling.
+Highlights:

+- Multi‑environment infrastructure with Terraform (dev/prod), EC2 bootstrap, and Caddy/Nginx reverse proxy options
+- A deployment orchestrator that coordinates image builds, GitHub Actions env generation, and safe restarts
+- One‑command local dev modes: bare metal, Docker SSR, Docker SSG, and Caddy proxy for prod‑like URLs
+- Dual registries (Docker Hub for dev, ECR for prod) with automated image cleanup and verification
+- Secrets and environment sync pipeline driven by JSON5 source files and validation lists
+- Media and project file pipelines to S3 with verify tools and server‑streamed delivery routes (no presigned URLs)
+- Database migration, rename, and safety‑first destructive helpers with dry‑run support
+- Scripted conveniences for day‑to‑day work: dependency upgrades, multi‑package installs, branch sync, and more

+Jump to the complete list of conveniences: Deployment conveniences catalog.

 ## 🧠 Deployment Orchestrator & Infrastructure Automation

 This project features a **custom deployment orchestrator** designed to unify AWS provisioning, Docker-based container management, and CI/CD workflows into a single command-line experience.
 The orchestrator bridges the gap between Terraform infrastructure management, GitHub Actions automation, and runtime configuration on EC2.